OctoPrint/docs/docs/user-guide/features/safe-mode.md

 You can start OctoPrint in safe mode with the command line parameter `--safe`, e.g. `octoprint serve --safe`[^octopi].
 Don't forget to shutdown OctoPrint first before doing this.

-## Differences of safe mode vs normal operation mode
+## Differences of safe mode vs normal operation mode {: #user-guide.features.safe-mode.differences }

 When OctoPrint is running in safe mode the following changes to its normal operation mode apply: